shijing0628/reddit-clone-nextjs-postgres/README.md

 postgresql, typeScript, TailwindCSS, TypeORM, nextjs

-Backend: port=5000 and run the command:
+Backend: port=5000 and run the command: (front end 3000) and this command will run both

 ```
-npm start
+npm run dev
 ```

 ### some commands for backend (api)